chapatiyaq/activeusers/README.md

 Images
 ======

-Place game logos in a folder named 'logos', and SVG flags in a folder named 'svg-flags', with both folders in a folder named 'images' at the same level as the 'activeusers' folder.
+The images use in this project are available in the LiquipediaImageResources repository: https://github.com/chapatiyaq/LiquipediaImageResources
-The images are available in the LiquipediaImageResources repository: https://github.com/chapatiyaq/LiquipediaImageResources
+Change the name of the folder to 'images' and put it at the same level as the 'activeusers' folder.

 Example of folder structure: